 KAMAʻĀINA CONNECTIONS

-Since its launch in 2021, the Kamaʻāina Connections Program (KCP) has welcomed three cohorts of employees from the observatories.
-Each cohort engages in educational sessions, workshops, guest lectures, and community conversations that empower participants to serve as leaders in the field of astronomy in ways that center Hawaiʻi’s values and cultural perspectives.
+Since its launch in 2021, the Kamaʻāina Connections Program (KCP) has welcomed three hui (cohorts) of employees from the Maunakea Observatories and partner organizations such as the Center for Maunakea Stewardship, the Daniel K. Inouye Solar Telescope, ʻOhana Kilo Hōkū, and the Pacific International Space Center for Exploration Systems.
+Each hui engages in educational sessions, workshops, guest lectures, community conversations and aloha ʻāina over the course of one year that empower participants to serve as leaders in the field of astronomy in ways that center Hawaiʻi’s values and cultural perspectives.

-In 2024, KCP introduced a new series of Mālama Maunakea Workshops that bring together existing KCP members and future program graduates to engage in aloha ʻāina environmental stewardship, facilitated discussions, and new KCP-led initiatives.
+In 2025, KCP introduced a new series of ʻOhana Workshops that bring together graduated KCP members and future program graduates to engage in aloha ʻāina (environmental stewardship), facilitated discussions on current issues in the community, and new KCP-led initiatives.

 How to Participate